nvdnkpr/restate/README.md

 	config/ --- json config files configuring server and db connectivity Gruntfile.js --- grunt file and plugins
-	gruntRun.sh --- runs grunt with a parameter specifying the stage level less/ --- folder for less files
+	gruntRun.sh --- runs grunt with a parameter specifying the stage level package.json --- usual
-	package.json --- usual
 	server/ --- js files of the server.
+RESTful services, connect server, A&A services, Mongo connectivity web/ --- dynamic web files
+		less/ --- folder for less files
-RESTful services, connect server, A&A services, Mongo connectivity views/ --- folder for the jade files www/ --- static files' folder
+		js/  --- folder for the js files lib/  --- folder for the external js files views/  --- folder for the jade files www/ --- static files' folder

 Every build will be put into the created __'dist'__ folder.